juju/docs/src/en/charms-storage.md

 ### Deploying with storage constraints

-A charm which requires storage will automatically allocate the default storage (unit filesystem).
-It is possible to instead specify the storage to be used when the service is deployed, using constraints.
+A charm which requires storage will have the default storage (unit filesystem) allocated for it automatically.
+Constraints can be used, when deploying a service, to override the default requirements.

 The constraints can specify the type/pool, size and count, of the storage required.
 At least one of the constraints must be specified, but otherwise they